 Violation of this policy may result in disciplinary action up to and including termination.
+This policy is not intended to interfere with employees' NLRA rights.

 R. Nepotism (updated 01/12/2022)

 All employees and applicants for employment who are Immediate Family Members of an employee of the County will be considered with other qualified employees or applicants when personnel vacancies occur or when promotions, demotions, or lateral transfers are considered.
 However, some restrictions in job placement will apply.
 No Immediate Family Member shall directly or indirectly supervise or audit another Immediate Family Member.
 "Immediate family is defined as spouse, children, parents, brothers and sisters and any other person living in the same household as the employee Virginia Code 2.2-3101.
 This policy applies to all employees without regard to the gender or sexual orientation of the individuals involved.